Scionero/MaxContextFinder/readme.md

 Please feel free to:
 - Open issues for bugs or feature requests
 - Submit pull requests with improvements
-- Share your testing results with different models/hardware
+- Share your testing results
 - Suggest better testing methodologies

 ## Disclaimer

-Results from this tool should be considered approximate.
+Results should be considered approximate.
 Real-world performance may vary based on:
 - Specific prompt content
 - Model implementation details
 - System load and conditions